- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 How to Prevent Heatstroke

-Heatstroke, while dangerous, is a highly preventable condition.
-As long as you are aware of your dog’s risk factors, you can plan ahead and avoid any serious emergency outcomes.
-Being cognizant of the heat and humidity in your area, paying attention to non-verbal cues from your dog, and always erring on the side of caution will help make sure you and your dog both have a safe and happy summer.
+Heatstroke is a highly preventable condition.
+As long as you are aware of your dog’s risk factors, you can plan ahead and avoid any serious emergency outcomes by following the tips below:

 - Never leave a dog in a parked car or other closed compartments, no matter how briefly, even with the windows open or cracked.
 “When it’s only 75 degrees out, temperatures inside a parked car can easily go above 100 degrees within minutes—even with the windows open.
 Remember, dogs don’t sweat to cool down like humans do, so it is critically important to keep them out of hot, enclosed environments like these,” Dr. Greenstein says.

-- At very high temperatures, keep pets indoors.
+- Keep pets indoors when there’s a heat advisory.
 If there’s a heat advisory for people, the same is true for pets.

 - Never leave a dog unattended outdoors in the heat.
 Heatstroke can occur in less than 30 minutes depending on heat and humidity, even with access to water and shade.

-- During extreme heat, limit outside exposure, play, and walks as much as possible.
+- Limit outside exposure, play, and walks.
 “It’s important to make sure you’re choosing to exercise your pet during cooler times of day,” Dr, Greenstein says.
 “Shifting walks to happen earlier in the morning and later in the evening and opting to walk for shorter distances along shady routes will help protect your dog from overheating.
 Bringing along a collapsible bowl and a doggie water bottle is also a must-do to ensure your pet stays hydrated.”

 - Be aware of how humidity impacts the heat index in your area.
 The heat index is the combined impact of both temperature and humidity and can give you a better idea of what the outside temperature is actually like.
 Do not allow strenuous exercise such as running or chasing the ball outdoors during extreme heat or humidity.